Warrior Transition Battalion Mission

-To be successful in this mission, we implemented the triad of care concept, ensuring that each Soldier's nurse case manager, primary care manager and squad leader meet and communicate on an official basis to ensure the best possible transition.
+To be successful in this mission, we implemented the triad of care concept, ensuring that each Soldier's nurse case manager, primary care manager (medical provider) and squad leader meet and communicate on an official basis to ensure the best possible transition.
 We also work with each Soldier to establish comprehensive transition plans, allowing them to create their own transition goals resourced by the WTB.

 Our innovative programs and comprehensive care continue to evolve to meet the physical, emotional, and intellectual health needs of our Soldiers of all components, whether they are active duty, Army National Guard or Army Reserve Soldiers.
 Our WTB staff is a diverse team of medical experts, social workers, leadership and more who work together to create a holistic healing environment for Soldiers.

 Our community-based warrior transition unit allows Soldiers to live with their Families and to receive local health care in communities not near Army medical facilities.
 These Soldiers are still assigned to the WTB, and receive regular support from their unit in managing their comprehensive care plan and accessing additional resources.